-Philippine minister 'clarifies' Duterte comments, says trade ties with U.S. to stay

-MANILA The Philippines will maintain its trade and economic ties with the United States, Trade Minister Ramon Lopez said on Friday, a day after President Rodrigo Duterte announced his "separation" from Washington.
+Duterte didn't really mean 'separation' from U.S., Philippine officials say

+MANILA Philippine officials sought on Friday to play down comments by President Rodrigo Duterte who announced his "separation" from the United States a day earlier, saying their country will maintain U.S. trade and economic ties.

-Duterte made his comments in Beijing, where he was paving the way for what he calls a new commercial alliance as relations with longtime ally Washington deteriorate.
+Duterte made his comments in Beijing, where he was paving the way for what he calls a new commercial alliance as relations with long-time ally Washington deteriorate.

-"With that, in this venue, your honors, in this venue, I announce my separation from the United States," Duterte told Chinese and Philippine business people to applause at a forum in the Great Hall of the People.
+He told Chinese and Philippine business people at a forum in the Great Hall of the People that America had "lost now".

+"I've realigned myself in your ideological flow and maybe I will also go to Russia to talk to Putin and tell him that there are three of us against the world - China, Philippines and Russia.
+It's the only way.

 Duterte's efforts to engage China, months after a tribunal in the Hague ruled that Beijing did not have historic rights to the South China Sea in a case brought by the previous administration in Manila, marks a reversal in foreign policy since the 71-year-old former mayor took office on June 30.

-Lopez sought to explain Duterte's comments.
+Trade Minister Ramon Lopez sought to explain Duterte's comments.

 "Let me clarify.
 The president did not talk about separation," Lopez told CNN Philippines in Beijing.

 "In terms of economic (ties), we are not stopping trade, investment with America.
-The president specifically mentioned his desire to strengthen further the ties with China and the ASEAN region which we have been trading with for centuries."
+The president specifically mentioned his desire to strengthen further the ties with China and the ASEAN region which we have been trading with for centuries," he said, referring to the Association of South East Asian Nations.

 He said the Philippines was "breaking being too much dependent on one side".